 - MIT-initiated patent applications (MIT holds intellectual property rights; patent application process via TLO)

-Thesis hold or restricted access requests should be directed to the Office of Graduate Education (OGE) when related to:
+Thesis hold or restricted access requests should be directed to the Office of the Vice Chancellor when related to:

 - Student-initiated patents (student holds intellectual property rights as previously determined by TLO)